Systems Admin

 New Replication Group Wizard showing Multipurpose replication group selected on the Group Type page, and Common_Rep entered on the Name and Domain page with std.local as the domain

-Step 12 – Add Replication Group Members
+Step 12 — Add SRV01 and SRV02 as members

 Select Computers dialog with SRV01; SRV02 entered in the object names field, and the Replication Group Members page showing both SRV01 and SRV02 added in the std.local domain

-Step 13 – Configure Topology and Bandwidth
+Step 13 — Topology and bandwidth

 Topology Selection page with Full mesh selected, and the Replication Group Schedule and Bandwidth page with continuous replication and Full bandwidth chosen